-Your subscription will begin with the Spring 2019 issue.
+Your subscription will begin with the Summer 2019 issue.

-Poetry by Olena Kalytiak Davis, Carl Phillips, A. E. Stallings, and Noah Warren.
+Poetry by Olena Kalytiak Davis, Garrett Hongo, and Paul Muldoon.

 Subscriptions to the Sewanee Review cost $35.00 a year, and include the printed quarterly as well as online access to back issues.